 - Explain challenges associated with the prosecution, defense, and adjudication of white collar crimes.

-- Discuss the state and federal enforcement agencies and officials charged with policing and regulating white collar crime.
+- Delineate the state and federal enforcement agencies and officials charged with policing and regulating white collar crime.

-- Describe the concepts of criminal and civil liability and how they relate to the area of white collar crime.
+- Apply the concepts of criminal and civil liability to the area of white collar crime.

-- Describe the various classes of white collar crime (i.e., occupational crime, technocrime, finance crime, etc.)
+- Distinguish between the various classes of white collar crime (i.e., occupational crime, technocrime, finance crime, etc.).

-- Explain challenges affecting the justice system's response to white collar crime.
+- Determine and explain challenges affecting the justice system's response to white collar crime.